midorikocak/json-archetypes/README.md

 ##F.A.Q.
 ###How is this different from Schema.org?
-Archetypes are more limited versions of the schemas on schema.org.
-Servant lets Users host and manage their data, not the Applications they use.
+JSON Archetypes are more limited versions of the schemas on schema.org.
 While application developers can comprehend [the verbose, nested data architecture Schema.org uses](http://schema.org/docs/full.html "http://schema.org/docs/full.html"), common people can’t, and they shouldn't have to.
-Servant’s goal is to make it easier for anyone to create, manage and retain control of their data.
+[Servant’s](https://www.servant.co) goal is to make it easier for anyone to create, manage and retain control of their data.
 We arrived at these simpler schemas to support that goal.

 That said, we’ve tried to copy schema.org schemas, as well as their property names, so there will be interoperability.
-Hopefully we can evolve to further resemble shcema.org in the future, but right now, our priority is to keep data ridiculously simple, and not just so regular people can comprehend and manage it themselves, but because it's just more fun and easy for developers to build apps with.
+Hopefully we can evolve to further resemble schema.org in the future, but right now, our priority is to keep the data simple, and not just so regular people can comprehend and manage it themselves, but because it's more fun and easy for developers to build apps with.

 ###Can I add additional properties to the Archetypes?
 Yes, but do it in your own application.
 99% of the time, developers want to put properties on the Archetypes that are only relevant to the applications they want to make.
 Nothing wrong with that.
-Just make a meta or extender object for each Archetype and save it in your application’s own database.
+Most people make **meta** objects for each Archetype and save them in their application’s own database.
 There are infinite use-cases for the Archetypes, and if we attached properties for each we’d have infinite bloat.

 Otherwise, if you think the property is absolutely necessary, contribute to this repo :)

 ###As a User, how can I store extra data in each Archetype (e.g. obscure product details)?
 Archetypes aren't going to be perfect for everyone.
 But don't let the perfect be the enemy of good.

 Occasionally, you may not be able to find room to squeeze in obscure details.
 On the other hand, JSON Archetypes radically increase distribution and productivity of your data.
 Yes, you may miss a small detail, but more importantly, you will be able to show and use your data EVERYWHERE.

-###Bro, I just found [this comic on XKCD](http://xkcd.com/927/) and it’s totally relevant.
+###Bro, I found [this comic on XKCD](http://xkcd.com/927/) and it’s totally relevant.
 Can I show it to you?
 No.